-Given that real estate assets in general are relatively illiquid, the ability of Majid AI Futtaim Properties to sell promptly one or more of its properties in response to changing political, economic, financial and investment conditions is limited.
-Majid AI Futtaim Properties is susceptible to decreases in demand for commercial property in the MENA region, and in particular Dubai, given its exposure to the real estate market there.
-Majid AI Futtaim Properties cannot predict the length of time needed to find a willing purchaser and to close the sale of a property or whether it would be able to sell a property on commercially reasonable terms, if at all.
-Majid AI Futtaim Properties' inability to promptly sell its properties or on commercial terms could have a material adverse effect on Majid AI Futtaim Properties and the Group's business, financial condition, results of operations and prospects.
+Given that real estate assets in general are relatively illiquid, the ability of MAF Properties to sell promptly one or more of its properties in response to changing political, economic, financial and investment conditions is limited.
+MAF Properties is susceptible to decreases in demand for commercial property in the MENA region, and in particular Dubai, given its exposure to the real estate market there.
+MAF Properties cannot predict the length of time needed to find a willing purchaser and to close the sale of a property or whether it would be able to sell a property on commercially reasonable terms, if at all.
+MAF Properties' inability to promptly sell its properties or on commercial terms could have a material adverse effect on MAF Properties and the Group's business, financial condition, results of operations and prospects.

-The success of Majid Al Futtaim Properties' business strategy and profitability depends upon its ability to locate and acquire or lease land suitable for development at attractive prices
+The success of MAF Properties' business strategy and profitability depends upon its ability to locate and acquire or lease land suitable for development at attractive prices

-Majid Al Futtaim Properties' growth and profitability to date have been attributable, in part, to its ability to locate and acquire or lease land at attractive prices, and the success of Majid Al Futtaim Properties' business strategy and future profitability depends upon its continued ability to do so.
-Many of Majid Al Futtaim Properties' most significant competitors are owned by the government of the countries in which they operate and, therefore, they may be accorded preferential treatment when acquiring land.
-In the past, Majid Al Futtaim Properties has been able to acquire land suitable for its planned shopping malls, hotels and other developments, but there can be no assurance that it will continue to be able to acquire land suitable for development in the future at attractive prices.
-In addition, Majid Al Futtaim Properties faces the risk that competitors may anticipate and capitalise on certain potential investment opportunities in advance of Majid Al Futtaim Properties doing so, which could have a material adverse affect on Majid Al Futtaim Properties and the Group's business, financial condition, results of operations and prospects of the Group as a whole.
+MAF Properties' growth and profitability to date have been attributable, in part, to its ability to locate and acquire or lease land at attractive prices, and the success of MAF Properties' business strategy and future profitability depends upon its continued ability to do so.
+Many of MAF Properties' most significant competitors are owned by the government of the countries in which they operate and, therefore, they may be accorded preferential treatment when acquiring land.
+In the past, MAF Properties has been able to acquire land suitable for its planned shopping malls, hotels and other developments, but there can be no assurance that it will continue to be able to acquire land suitable for development in the future at attractive prices.
+In addition, MAF Properties faces the risk that competitors may anticipate and capitalise on certain potential investment opportunities in advance of MAF Properties doing so, which could adversely affect its business, financial condition, results of operations and prospects of the Group as a whole.

-The MENA region in which Majid Al Futtaim Properties operates is characterised by a lack of real estate transparency
+The MENA region in which MAF Properties operates is characterised by a lack of real estate transparency

-According to a real estate transparency survey conducted by Jones Lang LaSalle in 2014, the real estate markets in which Majid al Futtaim Properties and the Group operates are categorised as semi-transparent (Dubai, Bahrain, Qatar and Abu Dhabi), low-transparent (Jordan, Saudi Arabia, Egypt, Oman, Lebanon and Kuwait) and opaque (Pakistan and Iraq).
+According to a real estate transparency survey conducted by Jones Lang LaSalle in 2012, the real estate markets in which MAF Properties operates are categorised as semi-transparent (Dubai, Bahrain, Jordan and Abu Dhabi) and low-transparent (Saudi Arabia, Egypt, Oman, Qatar, Kuwait and Pakistan).
 The degree of transparency of a real estate market is determined by reference to a number of factors, including comparable transactions, accessibility of information relating to counterparties and land title, reliability of market data, clarity of regulations relating to all matters of real estate conveyance and access to government agencies to verify information provided by counterparties in connection with real estate transactions.
-Although Majid Al Futtaim Properties endeavours to undertake comprehensive due diligence with respect to its real estate investments in order to mitigate any risks in connection with the markets in which it operates, there can be no assurance that the factors described above will not result in its discovery at a later date of information or liabilities in association with its investments that could affect their value, expected purpose or returns on investment, which could in turn have a material adverse effect on Majid Al Futtaim Properties and the Group's business, financial condition, results of operations and prospects.
+Although MAF Properties endeavours to undertake comprehensive due diligence with respect to its real estate investments in order to mitigate any risks in connection with the markets in which it operates, there can be no assurance that the factors described above will not result in its discovery at a later date of information or liabilities in association with its investments that could affect their value, expected purpose or returns on investment, which could in turn have a material adverse effect on the Group's business, financial condition, results of operations and prospects.

-Majid Al Futtaim Properties does not have unrestricted title to all of its land parcels
+MAF Properties does not have unrestricted title to all of its land parcels